 Humans: Humans are unique beings with biological, psychological, sociological, cultural and spiritual dimensions.
 These dimensions are in constant interaction and inseparable.
-In order to function optimally and maintain a state of wellness, needs related to these dimensions must be met.
+In order to function optimally and maintain a state of wellness, needs are related to these dimensions must be met.
 Every human, throughout their lifespan, has the potential for growth and development in each of these components.
-Age and stage of development affects the nature and intensity of specific needs, as well as the ability to independently meet and/or communicate them.
+Age and stage of development affect the nature and intensity of specific needs as well as the ability to independently meet and/or communicate them.

-Our program believes humans are unique with inherent qualities including dignity and worth.
+We believe that humans are unique with inherent qualities including dignity and worth.
 Humans have the right to direct their own lifestyle and are encouraged to communicate their needs and feelings to members of the health care team.
-They have the right to obtain health care services that will assist them in achieving the highest attainable standard of wellness.
+They have the right to obtain health care services and assist them in achieving the highest attainable standard of wellness.
 Humans have the right and responsibility to participate in the maintenance of their health and in the planning of related care during altered states of wellness.

-Health and Illness: We believe that each human exists on a health-illness continuum that may move from high level wellness to severe illness and death.
-Humans are in a constant state of adjustment to internal and external environmental stresses as they strive to meet their personal needs.
-A common goal for all humans is to flourish as each defines their own state of being.
+Health and Illness: We believe that each human exists, at some point, on a health-illness continuum that may move from high-level wellness to severe illness and death.
+Humans are in a constant state of adjustment to internal and external environmental stressors as they strive to meet their needs.

 Environment: We believe that movement on the health-illness continuum is caused by internal and external stressors, which can affect humans and the attainment of their needs.
-The physical environment is an important aspect to understand how humans adapt within their environment.
-Successful adaptation leads to a state of optimal function and wellness.
-Unsuccessful adjustment may lead to changes in wellness, to illness, and possibly to death.
+Successful adaptation leads to a state of optimal functioning and wellness.
+Unsuccessful adjustment may lead to alterations in wellness, to illness, and possibly death.

-Nursing: We believe that nursing is an evidenced-based science that promotes, maintains, and, when possible, restores health.
+Nursing: We believe that nursing is evidenced-based science that promotes, maintains and, when possible, restores health.
 The goal of nursing is to assist humans to attain their maximal state of wellness on the health-illness continuum, including the support of a peaceful and dignified death.

-Nursing is a dynamic profession that has both a personal knowledge and scientific base.
+Nursing is a dynamic profession that has a scientific base.
 It requires knowledge of the principles of biological and behavioral sciences and of the humanities as they apply to the practice of nursing.
-The nursing process is used to assess human needs and functioning, determine nursing diagnoses, plan nursing care, implement nursing actions, evaluate outcomes, and modify nursing actions as necessary.
+The nursing process is used to assess human needs and functioning, determine nursing diagnoses, plan nursing care, implement nursing actions, evaluate outcomes, and modify actions as necessary.